rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 300 px
    :align: center

 Double links are drawn in bold black with an arrowhead at each end, whereas single asymmetric links are drawn in black with an arrowhead showing the direction of the link.
-Notice the indeterminated relational situation (*r(6 S 2) = 0.00*) observed between nodes '6' and '2'.
-The corresponding link is marked in grey with an open arrowhead in the drawing.
-We may now extract both this symmetric as well as this asymetric part of digraph *dg* with the help of two corresponding constructors:
+Notice the undetermined relational situation (*r(6 S 2) = 0.00*) observed between nodes '6' and '2'.
+The corresponding link is marked in gray with an open arrowhead in the drawing.
+We may now extract both this symmetric as well as this asymmetric part of digraph *dg* with the help of two corresponding constructors:
     >>> from digraphs import AsymmetricPartialDigraph, SymmetricPartialDigraph
     >>> asymDg = AsymmetricPartialDigraph(dg)
     >>> asymDg.exportGraphViz()